27 Warehouse Labor Cost Statistics for eCommerce Stores

 20. Nearly 40% of operators lack sufficient workers to meet demand

-Warehousing and storage operations report 5.5 injury cases per 100 workers, significantly higher than the national average of 3.0 across all industries.
+In 2022, warehousing and storage operations reported 5.5 injury cases per 100 workers, significantly higher than the national average of 3.0 across all industries.
 This elevated injury rate contributes to turnover, increases workers' compensation costs, and creates periodic staffing gaps that impact productivity.
 Safety investments often generate positive returns through reduced injury-related expenses and improved employee retention.

 22. Warehouse hourly rates have risen 8% since mid-2020

-Platform-based warehouse labor rates have increased approximately 8% since mid-2020, with additional 5% increases expected throughout 2024, reflecting sustained pressure on labor costs across the industry.
+Platform-based warehouse labor rates have increased approximately 8% since mid-2020, with additional increases continuing through 2024, reflecting sustained pressure on labor costs across the industry.
 This cumulative wage growth outpaces general inflation and demonstrates the competitive intensity of the warehouse labor market.
 ECommerce businesses must factor these ongoing increases into multi-year financial projections and pricing strategies.

 The Role of Data in Managing Warehouse Labor Performance